Royal Flying Corps Canada: Background

 American writer William Faulkner in Toronto while a cadet at the School of Military Aeronautics at the University of Toronto.
 In July 1918, Faulkner enlisted with the Royal Air Force in Canada.

 As the war progressed, Great Britain found that it needed more trained aircrew and more training facilities.
 Training was provided both by the Curtiss Aviation School at Long Branch near Toronto (land plane training) and Hanlan's Point on Toronto Island (for flying boat training), and in the United States.

 The British realized that thousands of Canadians and Americans had joined British flying operations and more wanted to join, so it made sense to open British air training stations in Canada.
 Canada also had space for such facilities.
 After much negotiation with the Canadian government, the RFC, commanded in Canada by Lieutenant-Colonel (later Brigadier-General) Cuthbert Hoare, began operating several training stations in southern Ontario.
+The Royal Flying Corps Canada was created in late January 1917.

 Training

 Stations were opened at Camp Borden (main training site), Beamsville, Hamilton (armament school), North Toronto (Armour Heights (School of Special Flying), Leaside and Long Branch), and Deseronto (Mohawk and Rathburn).
 Cadet Officer courses were run at the University of Toronto.

 The JN-4 (Canadian) (Canuck) was used for training; 500 Avro 504Ks had been ordered but only one had been completed in Canada before the war ended in November 1918 and it was not used.